rubyonracetracks/tutorial-rails-rubymn2/03-03-sponsor_index.md

 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Wrapping Up
-* Enter the command "sh git_check.sh".
-All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .